iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### iModel Based Settings

 Every iModel can hold a set of `SettingDictionary`s that are automatically loaded when the iModel is opened.
-This can be used to supply values that should be present every session, for example a list of required `WorkspaceDb`s.
+This can be used to supply Setting values that should be present every session, for example, lists of required `WorkspaceDb`s.

 To save a `SettingDictionary` in an iModel, use [IModelDb.saveSettingDictionary]($backend).

 ## WorkspaceDbs

-[WorkspaceDb]($backend)s are SQLite databases that hold [workspace resources](#workspace-resources).
-They can either be local files managed externally or they can be SQLite databases accessed directly from cloud storage.
+[WorkspaceDb]($backend)s are cloud-based SQLite databases that hold [workspace resources](#workspace-resources).
+They can accessed directly from cloud storage and are cached locally.

-### Cloud-based WorkspacesDbs

 Cloud storage systems (aka *blob storage*) provide access to data through a top-level concept called a *storage account*.
 A storage account is assigned a unique name (the "account name") by the cloud provider, and is registered to a single organization who pays for its use.
 Within a storage account, data is stored in named groups called *containers*.
 Containers names must be unique within a storage account, and generally have strict rules on format and length.
 It is common that container names are not human-readable, but are instead identifiers like GUIDs, perhaps with a prefix or suffix.